 Elijah’s work includes the design and planning of major university campuses, including the University of North Carolina, Charlotte – Campus Master Plan, Stetson University – Campus Master Plan, California State University Stanislaus (Stockton Campus) – Campus Master Plan, and University of San Francisco – Institutional Master Plan.
 These projects involve long-term strategies for development and integration of open spaces into dense, urban campuses.
 Elijah’s ability to blend academic goals with community needs is central to his role in guiding these projects.

-Elijah has also worked on public open space projects while at Wallace, Roberts, and Todd including the renovation of Oakland’s Estuary Park and the design of Fresno’s Mariposa Plaza, which focus on improving community access, social cohesion, and ecological resilience.
-His work emphasizes creating places that foster interaction and engagement while integrating the surrounding urban context and ecological systems.
+Elijah has also worked on public open space projects while at Wallace, Roberts, and Todd including the renovation of Oakland’s Estuary Park and the design of Fresno’s Mariposa Plaza, which focus on improving community access, social cohesion, and environmental sustainability.
+His work emphasizes creating places that foster interaction and engagement while integrating the surrounding urban context and environmental systems.

 In recognition of his expertise, Elijah was recently tapped to serve on the advisory council for the Cornell Landscape Architecture Department.
-In this role, he helps guide the department’s direction, mentoring students and advising faculty on how to better integrate practical urban design challenges with academic research.
+In this role, he helps guide the department’s direction.

-Elijah’s portfolio spans several significant campus and public space projects, with a focus on making urban environments more equitable, resilient, and inclusive.
+Elijah’s portfolio spans several significant campus and public space projects.
 Some of his most notable projects include:

 University of North Carolina, Charlotte – Campus Master Plan